pamgaiguer/pamgaiguer/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun facts:
+Fun facts:
-    -- 🍹 Worked as a bartender for few years in Australia to pay the bills!
+- 🍹 Worked as a bartender for few years in Australia to pay the bills!
-    -- 🎤 Had a band for 15y in Brazil as a singer!
-Music is a huge part of my life!
+- 🎤 Had a band for 15y in Brazil as a singer!